-A gorgon can be summoned with a summon demon spell.
+The minion of Hotath and Helgor can be summoned with a summon demon spell.
 Alternatively, it makes a good subject for a demonic pact spell.
-Even gorgons who are not themselves scholars will have knowledge of (though not the ability OMS to cast) 1d4+1 sorcery styles and the usual Summoning spells.
-Gorgon scholars can add the spells they personally know to that.
+The minion of Hotath and Helgor has knowledge of (though not the ability to cast) 1d4+1 sorcery styles and the usual Summoning spells.
+Combat The minion of Hotath and Helgor is at home in direct combat to get the job done.